perfsonar/docs/FAQ.rst

 *Q: How can I backup the data in my esmond instance?*

 A: Information on this can be found here: http://docs.datastax.com/en/cassandra/2.0/cassandra/operations/ops_backup_restore_c.html.

 Additionally, to back up perfSONAR data from an MA see guidance on this page: http://docs.perfsonar.net/multi_ma_backups.html.
 Note that some steps may destroy data.
 For PostgreSQL:
-"This will delete any existing data and replace it with the backup” For Cassandra and nodetool, It also overwrites existing data (via https://specs.openstack.org/openstack/trove-specs/specs/liberty/cassandra-backup-restore.html):
+*This will delete any existing data and replace it with the backup* For Cassandra and nodetool, It also overwrites existing data (via https://specs.openstack.org/openstack/trove-specs/specs/liberty/cassandra-backup-restore.html):
 "A snapshot can be restored by moving all *.db files from a snapshot directory to the respective keyspace overwriting any existing files.”